With China Tourist Visa Resumed,

 1. Foreign visitors will be charged in extra if you want to take pictures or videos.

 2. If you don’t have time to make it back to Sok or Nagchu, you can overnight in Biru.
-There are some decent hotels with dorms, beds and hot showers.
+There are some decent hotels with dorms, beds, and hot showers.

-Attractions nearby Skeleton Wall
+Tourist Attractions Nearby Skeleton Wall

 Question Summary*